Fencing Fundamentals: How To Begin Fencing For Beginners

 Practicing different footwork techniques

 Footwork is a fundamental aspect of fencing and is essential for achieving tactical advantage over your opponent.
 Practice different footwork techniques, such as the “advance,” “retreat,” “lunge,” and “balestra.”
 Focus on mastering quick and precise footwork, maintaining proper form and coordination.
-Footwork drills, such as the “ladder drill” or “box exercise,” can help improve your speed, agility, and overall footwork abilities.
+Footwork drills, such as the “ladder drill” or “box ,” can help improve your speed, agility, and overall footwork abilities.

 Grip and Posture